 an original lithograph from DLM 186, from editions meaght.

-in excellent condition with a john hinds frame - conservation mount and museum glass
+in excellent condition with a john hinds timber frame, stained black - with conservation mount and museum glass